Documentation conventions¶

 Filenames¶

-This section can apply to naming of URI nodes, database IDs, and similar constructs.
 These are general guidelines: Alternatives should be used in some situations.
 For example, if camelCase is used in your JSON Schema, use camelCase for schema document filenames.

 Rationale

-The official YAML extension is .yaml
+- The official YAML extension is

 .
-Moreover, the IANA media types are application/yaml
+The IANA media types areapplication/yaml

-, text/html
+, andimage/jpeg

-, .htm
+, and.jpg

 could be a plain-text info document or a shell script that writes the info.
-Instead, write it as info.txt

-Prefer kebab-case (e.g. full-document.pdf
+Use kebab-case (e.g. full-document.pdf

 ), treating -

 as a space.
-Restrict to -
+If necessary, --

 , +

-, and ~
+, and/or ~

 can be used as specialized word separators.
 For example, +